doble196/CRYVESTO_2.0/README.md

 - After step 7 above, this will take you to the jupyter lab window, where you can open the application notebook **mainline_twitter.ipynb, or mainline_reddit.ipynb, or mainline_wsj.ipynb** and run the notebook to test the hypothesis with respective data source.

 ### Setup Streamlit
-Before running the app, please make sure that Streamlit is installed on your system and the librfaries mentioned above are installed as well.
+Before running the app, please make sure that Streamlit is installed on your system and the libraries mentioned above are installed as well.

 ### Run the Cryvest 2.0 App